Our Non-Executive Directors

 Our Non-Executive Directors (NEDs) constructively challenge the executive directors on the Trust’s strategy.
 Along with the executive directors, they are accountable for the Trust's performance.

-Tim Newcomb, Vice-Chair
+Tim Newcomb, Vice-Chair for Suffolk

 I joined the Trust in September 2014 after a 30-year career in the police service.
 As Assistant Chief Constable for Suffolk Constabulary, I led many high-profile projects.
 These included a regional group responding to mental health challenges in communities.
 I'm excited about bringing my police experience of mental health to the Trust, so we can make the service it provides as efficient as possible.